saysimple/saysimple-plugin-devkit/README.md

 * chat

 They all contain a dropdown where you can select which data goes to your app.
-You can select a few presets and a random option you can learn how to create your own preset in the next chapter.
+You can select a few presets and a random option.
+You can learn how to create your own preset in the next chapter.

-Some control items can be grayed out it means that you don't have the right data enabled inside your dataRequired inside the package.json.
+Some control items may be grayed out which means that you don't have the right data enabled inside your dataRequired inside the package.json.
 Read more about that [here](#saysimple).

 #### Creating your own presets

 Presets are `.json` files located in the `/src/data` directory of the Devkit.
-You'll see 3 subdirectories
+You'll see 4 subdirectories:

 * chats \
   which contains presets for the __chat__ controller, the structure looks like this: